 Polish sweet cheese recipe is probably the most frequently used by the Polish housewives wanting to cook something sweet.
-It’s a perfect base for nalesniki, Polish sweet cheese buns, sernik (Polish cheesecake), or simply as a spread for the bread.
+It’s a perfect base for nalesniki, pierogi with sweet cheese, Polish sweet cheese buns, sernik (Polish cheesecake), or simply as a spread for the bread.

 It can be served hot or cold, solo, or with dried fruits, such as raisins.